quantum-kite/kite/docs/documentation/disorder.md

 KITE handles both standard uncorrelated disorder (e.g., random on-site energies) and realistic short-range disorder (e.g., vacancies or impurity scattering centers distributed randomly over the lattice sites with a specified concentration).
-Different types of disorder can be added simultaneously.
+KITE can handle multiple disorder patterns simultaneously.

-After defining a [regular lattice][tutorial-lattice], disorder can be added to the system.
+_Disorder implementation_: After defining a [regular lattice][tutorial-lattice], disorder can be added to the system.
 KITE allows the user to select between on-site and structural disorder by choosing between predefined classes in the [python interface][kite-script].
 The interface provides two different classes of disorder: